kylejeanlewis/control-lab-ly/docs/site/advanced_usage.md

     - `slotAbove` defines a new slot above the Labware, with similar subfields `slotAbove.name`, `slotAbove.dimensions`, `slotAbove.cornerOffset`, and `slotAbove.orientation`.
     - `exclusionBuffer` is the offset from the lower and upper bounds of the Labware bounding box. (i.e. `[ [left, front, bottom], [right, back, top] ]`)

 !!! warning

-        Note: avoidance checks only apply to destination coordinates. **Does not** guarantee collision avoidance along intermediate path coordinates when using point-to-point move actions such as `move`, `moveBy` or `moveTo`.
+    Avoidance checks only apply to destination coordinates. **Does not** guarantee collision avoidance along intermediate path coordinates when using point-to-point move actions such as `move`, `moveBy` or `moveTo`.
 Use `safeMoveTo` instead.

 For zones, `entry_waypoints` lists a sequence of coordinates that defines a safe path a translation tool can take to transit into that particular zone.